Lelik-Bolik/guessit/contributing.md

 ### Important notes

 - Do not push directly to the original repo.
-- Any PR must be reviewed and wait for a LGTM.
+- Any PR must be reviewed and wait for a LGTM (Looks Good To Me).
 Do not review and merge your own PR.
 - If you are not familiar with git, ask for help.
 Do not use any `--force` commands.

 ## Setup a Working Environment